 The UAlbany Center for Public Health Preparedness hosted a Personal Protective Equipment (PPE) Training for Ebola for local health department and college health services staff on Friday, November 22, 2014.
 We would like to thank Albany Medical Center staff: Scott, Rebecca, and Megan for providing the instruction and students: Douglas Done and Janine McCarthy for demonstrating the donning and doffing of PPE!
 Nicely done!

 The Ebola Outbreak: How NYS is Preparing and What We All Need to Know

-The School of Public Health will be hosting a special community dialogue event entitled "The Ebola Outbreak: How New York State is Preparing and What We All Need to Know" on Monday, November 3, 2014 from 1 pm to 2 pm at the School of Public Health Auditorium on the East Campus.
-Dean Philip C. Nasca, Dr. Martin Tenniswood, Empire Innovations Professor of Biomedical Science and Dr. Guthrie Birkhead, Deputy Commissioner of the NYS Department of Health, will address the biology of the Ebola disease and the public health approach in the US.
-The event is free and open to the public.
-Pre-register here
+The School of Public Health hosted a special community dialogue event entitled "The Ebola Outbreak: How New York State is Preparing and What We All Need to Know" on Monday, November 3, 2014 at the School of Public Health Auditorium on the East Campus.
+Dean Philip C. Nasca, Dr. Martin Tenniswood, Empire Innovations Professor of Biomedical Science and Dr. Guthrie Birkhead, Deputy Commissioner of the NYS Department of Health, discussed the biology of the Ebola disease and the public health approach in the US.
+An archived webstream of the presentation is available on Youtube.

 For additional information, contact: John Justino at firstname.lastname@example.org or Carol Whittaker at email@example.com.

 For additional information about Ebola, please visit the NYS DOH website or the CDC website at http://www.cdc.gov/vhf/ebola/hcp/index.html

 Developing Disaster Resiliency in the Karen Refugee Community